firstdivision/travel-narrative-generator/public/travel/style.md

 * Slightly cinematic, but not overwritten

 ## Structure & Flow
+* If you see the word "grab" used as a noun, capitalize it, because I am probably referencing the rideshare company "Grab".
 * Include the headers from the notes like the title and dates
   * e.g.: # The Great Asia Adventure - Main Title
   * "## Thursday, April 4" Sub heading, date.